Southern Appalachian Mountains

 Site search Web search

-Editor's Pick: Encyclopedia of Appalachia (Hardcover: 1864 pages) (University of Tennessee Press) (March 1, 2006).
+Recommended Reading: Encyclopedia of Appalachia (Hardcover) (1864 pages) (University of Tennessee Press) (March 1, 2006).
 From Booklist: The University of Tennessee Press received support from a number of companies, individuals, foundations, and organizations to fund the production of this comprehensive source of a major region of the U.S. The editors worked for almost 10 years on the project.
 Abramson is a journalist with the Los Angeles Times and a native of Alabama.
 Haskell is former director of and professor in the Center for Appalachian Studies and Services at East Tennessee State University.
 The encyclopedia adopts the 2005 definition used by the Appalachian Regional Commission, describing Appalachia as consisting of 410 counties in 13 states from Mississippi to New York.
 The organization of the encyclopedia is thematic.
 There are five broad subject areas: "The Landscape," "The People," "Work and the Economy," "Cultural Traditions," and "Institutions."
 Each section begins with a five- to six-page introduction and is then subdivided into smaller subsections.
 "Work and the Economy" includes "Agriculture"; "Business, Industry and Technology"; "Labor"; "Tourism"; and "Transportation."
 Each subsection is an A-Z of people, places, and things.
-Continued below...

 The perception of Appalachia has been tarnished with numerous social, environmental, and economic problems, and the editors confront these as well as covering the positive aspects of the area.
 The 2,000 entries, written by more than 1,000 contributors from academia and journalism, include stereotypical topics (Feuds and violence, Hillbilly) but also subjects such as urban Appalachia and cultural institutions like the Pittsburgh Symphony.
 The entries are concise, well written, and readable both for the layperson and the scholar.
 Although publicity for the encyclopedia advertises its ease of use, for a true reference source, a single alphabetical sequence would have improved quick access.
 The major finding aid, the general index, is sandwiched between the index of contributors and the photo credits.
 There are no color illustrations, and the black-and-white photographs do not really enhance the text.
 This is an additional "area" encyclopedia but covers a larger section of the U.S. than other recent encyclopedias treating Chicago, New England, and New York.
 The editors and publisher are to be commended for completing a monumental work, and the reasonable price makes it a recommended purchase for all academic and large public libraries and also for high-school libraries in Appalachia.
 Christine Bulson Copyright © American Library Association.
-All rights reserved
+All rights reserved.

 Recommended Reading: Touring the Western North Carolina Backroads (Touring the Backroads).
 Editorial Review: This guidebook, unlike most, is so encyclopedic in scope that I give it as a gift to newcomers to the area.
 It is also an invaluable reference for the visitor who wants to see more than the fabulous Biltmore Estate.
 Even though I am a native of the area, I learned nearly everything I know about Western North Carolina from this book alone and it is my primary reference.
 I am still amazed at how much fact, history and folklore [just enough to bring alive the curve of the road, the odd landmark, the abandoned building] is packed in its 300 pages.
 The author, who must have collapsed from exhaustion when she finished it, takes you on a detailed tour, laid out by the tenth of the mile, of carefully drawn sections of backroads that you can follow leisurely without getting lost.
 Continued below...